 Jet lag is an evil thing.
 But sometimes waking up really can result in a big affection towards a visited place .
 That was the story with me and Paraty.
-This small coastal town in Brazil was the first place I properly stayed in during my recent trip to South America (I don’t count Sao Paulo as I was there only for a night and did a very quick walk around) and I just couldn’t have asked for a better introduction to the region!
+This small coastal town was the first place I properly stayed in during my recent trip to South America (I don’t count Sao Paulo as I was there only for a night and did a very quick walk around) and I just couldn’t have asked for a better introduction to the region!
+I knew I couldn’t miss it in my Brazil itinerary!
 As soon as my bus reached the Atlantic Ocean coast I was more and more falling in love with what I’ve seen!
 Perfect white sandy beaches hidden in the shadow of palm trees, turquoise waters of the ocean, lush forests… On top of that was Paraty – probably the most picturesque town of South America!

 Paraty has a long and rich history of Portuguese colonialism and Brazilian imperialism and used to be an important center of gold mines.
 That left a huge impact in the town’s architecture that still can be admired in the historical old town – some buildings are as old as 250 years (which is a lot in this side of the world!).
 Even if this part of the town isn’t very big it is sated with places that can take a breath away – churches, fancy houses or cobbled lanes.
 And all of these are painted in mix of white and vibrant colors!